 Games are an essential part of our curriculum.
 Our students excel in sports and games and romp home with respectable victories and prizes in district and state level competitions.
 Sevalaya School conducts an Annual Sports Day and distributes prizes with distinguished VIPs handing them over to the children.
 During Pongal festival we conduct Volleyball tournaments for village youth instead of the traditional Jallikattu.

-Vinobhaji Goushala is a heaven for cows where Sevalaya rears cows which provide good milk for everyone on campus.
+Vinobhaji Gaushala is a haven for cows where Sevalaya rears cows which provide good milk for everyone on campus.
 Sevalaya also protects cows that have out-lived their period of “utility” and will otherwise be destined for the slaughter-house.
 The quality milk produced is used for our children and senior citizens.

 In association with many leading hospitals in Chennai, Sevalaya took experts and specialist doctors to the interior villages, organized many camps besides camps in the Sevalaya hospital.
 Each camp had hundreds of beneficiaries for free surgeries and medicines.
 Many spectacles were distributed free of cost.
 Significantly, many villagers were detected having cancer and hepatitis and treatment was organized with the help of city hospitals.